lukekweston/MessengerAPI/README.md

 # MessengerAPI

 //todo

-1. generate firebase key to connect spring api with firebase so notifications can be sent to the app
+1. Add notes about setting location to save the images

-2. Add notes about setting location to save the images
+2. Add documentation for the end points - include postman?